 Bridging strategies

-According to Habermas (1976) bridging strategies aim to connect or reconnect those outside the labour market with the world of work, and notably Connexions was set up at the turn of the twenty-first century on the recommendation of a report entitled Bridging the Gap (SEU, 1999).
-The demise of most of the UK's traditional industrial base left gaping holes in the sociocultural sub-system which, in the past, promoted rapid transitions from education into work, especially for working-class youth, and increased bridging initiatives could, from a third way perspective, simultaneously benefit labour and capital through helping the jobless find work and providing business and industry with a ready supply of workers.
-For New Labour then, this approach would contribute to both economic competitiveness and social inclusion.
+According to Strathdee (2013) bridging strategies aim to connect or reconnect those outside the labour market with the world of work.In the UK context, Connexions (SEU, 1999) was set up to address the gaping holes in the sociocultural sub-system left by the demise of the UK’s traditional industrial base.
+For New Labour, this new approach was seen as contributing to both economic competitiveness and social inclusion, especially as this related to working class youth.

-Although most of the Connexions advisers and other practitioners interviewed during the course of the research recognised that the NEET population is made up of a diverse range of young people with varying abilities and aspirations, a common theme was a belief was that many of them needed increased levels of confidence.
+Although most of the Connexions advisers and other practitioners interviewed during the research recognised that the NEET population is made up of a diverse range of young people with varying abilities and aspirations, a common theme was a belief was that many of them needed increased levels of confidence.
 The words of Hailey, who began taking part in the fieldwork after being asked to leave college for ‘health and safety’ reasons when she became pregnant, illustrate the anxieties some of the participants felt.

 I feel like I have low confidence really.
 I’m a bit, like, cautious...I feel I don’t want to be judged...I think about what people might think about me the way I dress so I try not to stand out.
 (Hailey, 24/3/2011)